-His brother Alonzo also served on the Western Front with the Motor Transport Corp.
+Samuel's brother Alonzo, a lorry driver also served on the Western Front with the Motor Transport Corps.

 Samuel was formerly a jeweller who had a shop in High Street Belper and later a confectionery and grocery shop at Field Head, he was a member of the Primitive Methodist Church.